 - respiratory problems

 The Tensilon test has a number of common side effects.
-Fortunately, these usually last for less than a minute.
+These usually last for less than a minute.
 Side effects include:

 - upset stomach